andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_06_TissueBoundary.rst

   5ttgen fsl T1.mif 5tt_nocoreg.mif

-If the segmentation has finished successfully, you should see the following images in mrview (pressing the left and right arrow keys scrolls through the different tissue types):
+This command will take about 10-15 minutes.
+If the segmentation has finished successfully, you should see the following images when you type ``mrview 5tt_nocoreg.mif`` (pressing the left and right arrow keys scrolls through the different tissue types):

 .. figure:: 06_TissueTypes.png